 That being said at the end of your 12-month contract, they will increase the price to £30 per month, so we always recommend keeping an eye on your contract dates so you can renegotiate a better deal.

-The standard package includes line rental, and is completely unlimited, so you can download until your hearts content, giving you total freedom to download as much movies as you like.
+The standard package includes line rental and is completely unlimited, so you can download until your heart’s content, giving you total freedom to download as many movies as you like.